PIERCING AFTERCARE

 • Saline is a sterile mix of water and .09% sodium chloride that is meant to mimic the natural amount of salt that your body produces.
 It can be found in any pharmacy in the first aid aisle and at many reputable piercing studios.

 Hold the nozzle close to each side of your piercing and spray.
 This will irrigate the area and remove debris.
-Pat the excess saline dry with sterile gauze or use the cold setting on a blow dryer to evaporate the excess moisture.
-This is an important step as the salt left over in the saline can cause irritation and in some cases, cause the piercing to become "waterlogged" OR saturate a piece of sterile gauze with your sterile saline and hold it on your piercing for a few minutes to soften the debris.
-Gently wipe away the debris and pat dry.
+Pat the excess saline dry with sterile gauze or use the cool setting on a blow dryer to help dry the excess moisture.
+This is an important step as the salt left over in the saline can cause irritation and in some cases, cause the piercing to become "waterlogged".

 • There is no conclusive evidence that supports the idea that tea tree oil is safe to use on puncture wounds.
 In addition, tea tree oil has been known to cause chemical burns when used on skin.